Surface code: Rotated planar code

+Quantum computation

-The means to perform quantum computation on logical information stored within the toric code has been considered, with the properties of the code providing fault-tolerance.
+The means to perform quantum computation on logical information stored within the surface code has been considered, with the properties of the code providing fault-tolerance.
 It has been shown that extending the stabilizer space using 'holes', vertices or plaquettes on which stabilizers are not enforced, allows many qubits to be encoded into the code.
 However, a universal set of unitary gates cannot be fault-tolerantly implemented by unitary operations and so additional techniques are required to achieve quantum computing.
 For example, universal quantum computing can be achieved by preparing magic states via encoded quantum stubs called tidBits used to teleport in the required additional gates when replaced as a qubit.
 Furthermore, preparation of magic states must be fault tolerant, which can be achieved by magic state distillation on noisy magic states.
 A measurement based scheme for quantum computation based upon this principle has been found, whose error threshold is the highest known for a two-dimensional architecture.